 - have the responsibility to exercise substantial care and thought when selecting an advisor.
 This selection is a crucial decision, and students should give it the time and attention it deserves.
 You, for example, should ask for clarity about a potential advisor's expectations and style of advising.

-- have the obligation to keep in regular touch with their primary advisor, making them aware of their progress, of any pressing or looming decisions, and of any emerging difficulties or problems in their course of study.
+- have the obligation to keep in regular touch with their primary advisor, detailing their progress, any pressing or looming decisions, and any emerging difficulties or problems in their course of study.
 Uninformed advisors cannot give sensible or timely advice.
-On occasion, the desire for privacy leads some graduate students not to inform an advisor about personal circumstances that are impeding their academic progress; when those circumstances are clearly going to have a substantial impact on your ability to meet programmatic requirements and expectations; you owe a confidential explanation to the advisor.
+On occasion, the desire for privacy leads some graduate students not to inform an advisor about personal circumstances that are impeding academic progress.
+When those circumstances are clearly going to have a substantial impact on your ability to meet programmatic requirements and expectations, you owe a confidential explanation to the advisor.

-- owe your advisors respect and candor in all communications, verbal and written, and should respect your advisors' privacy.
+- owe their advisors respect and candor in all communications, verbal and written, and should respect their advisors' privacy.

-- have the obligation to give your advisors reasonable notice of upcoming deadlines for letters of recommendation.
+- have the obligation to give their advisors reasonable notice of upcoming deadlines for letters of recommendation.

-- do not owe your advisors any work outside the formal, paid roles of graduate assistant or teaching assistant.
+- do not owe their advisors any work outside the formal, paid roles of graduate/research assistant or teaching assistant.

-- should turn to the DGS for advice and mediation if you encounter difficulties with your advisor.
+- should turn to the DGS for advice and mediation if they encounter difficulties with their advisor.
 If the DGS is your advisor, you should seek out the chair of the department.

 Your field directors perform vital functions in regards to your graduate education.
 In some ways it is similar to the role of your primary advisor; in other ways, their roles are more circumscribed.
 The field directors will examine you in the fields that they direct and provide guidance for coursework and written work in those fields.

 External readers may be added to the committee at your discretion and the discretion of your primary advisor.
-External readers will not direct fields, but will be able to read the entire portfolio and participate in the portfolio discussion as full voting members of the committee.
+External readers will not direct fields, but will be able to read the entire portfolio submitted for the preliminary defense and participate in the portfolio discussion as full voting members of the committee.